 If there is no improvement in your injury then this is a time for patience and honesty.
-We all want to get healed instantly but ask yourself these four questions:
+We all want to get healed instantly but ask yourself these five questions:

 As frustrating as it can sometimes feel doing rehabilitation exercises there is a reason to them.
 If you're not doing them correctly and thus not giving your body a chance to recover you can't blame the specialist.

 3) Have you got frustrated and pushed a bit harder or gone quicker because it felt good but that's aggravated the injury afterwards?

 On the road to recovery there will be times when we notice an improvement and get a bit carried away.
 Patience is key so, although it's frustrating, focus on the long term and don't risk aggravating the injury.

 4) Are things progressing in line with what the therapist told you?

 We would all love an instant fix but sadly it does take time and hard work to recover.
 If you are progressing in line with the treatment providers expectations then that is a good thing.

 5) Have you told the treatment provider how you feel?